Otto Duecker

-Otto Duecker (born 1948, Tulsa, Oklahoma) is an American Hyperrealist painter and draughtsman.
+Otto Duecker (April 16, 1948 – January 23, 2026) was an American Hyperrealist painter and draughtsman.

-Mr. Duecker graduated from Oklahoma State University and became known for his Hyperrealist renderings of floating fruit, still lifes and most recently his near photographic oil paintings of both contemporary and historical celebrities.
-In order to achieve his desired effect, Duecker relies on traditional oil paint and brushes with a classical application.
+Duecker graduated from Oklahoma State University and became known for his Hyperrealist renderings of floating fruit, still lifes and latterly his near photographic oil paintings of both contemporary and historical celebrities.
+In order to achieve his desired effect, Duecker relied on traditional oil paint and brushed with a classical application.

-Otto Duecker has exhibited his work in fine art galleries in the United States and abroad.
-Additionally, Mr. Duecker's work is owned by numerous corporate and public collections including the Philbrook Museum of Art, the Fred Jones Jr. Museum of Art and the Brandywine River Museum.
+He exhibited his work in fine art galleries in the United States and abroad.
+Additionally, Duecker's work is owned by numerous corporate and public collections including the Philbrook Museum of Art, the Fred Jones Jr. Museum of Art and the Brandywine River Museum.

+Duecker died on January 23, 2026, at the age of 77.